SFS2X Docs / DevelopmentBasics / connection-phase

 » The BlueBox

-The BlueBox technology is included in SFS2X, as a difference from its predecessor where it was an optional add-on.
-The BlueBox offers an high performance HTTP tunnelling engine that allows users behind proxies and other restricted network conditions to enjoy multiplayer applications and games at full speed.
+The BlueBox technology offers an high performance HTTP tunnelling engine that allows users behind proxies and other restricted network conditions to enjoy multiplayer applications and games at full speed.

 You can read all the informations about the BlueBox in this dedicated document.